roazima/apple-health-spark/README.md

 3. Run `xml_to_csv.py` (or use the notebook)
 4. Run the notebook for Spark analysis and charts
 ⚠️ Note: The raw Apple Health export file (`export.xml`) is not included in this repo due to size and privacy.
 To run this project, export your own data via the Health app on iOS and place the file in the `/data/` folder.

-## 🗓️ Focused On
-- Last 30 days of data
+⚠️ This will only show the last 30 days of activity